zmw12306/zmw12306.github.io/_pages/about.md

   - /about.html
 ---

-* I am currently a third year PhD student at [the Department of Computer Science](https://www.cs.purdue.edu) at [Purdue University](https://www.purdue.edu), advised by Prof. [Xiangyu Zhang](https://www.cs.purdue.edu/homes/xyzhang/) since 2021.
+* I am currently a third-year PhD student at [the Department of Computer Science](https://www.cs.purdue.edu) at [Purdue University](https://www.purdue.edu), advised by Prof. [Xiangyu Zhang](https://www.cs.purdue.edu/homes/xyzhang/) since 2021.
 Before that, I received my bachelor's degree in Computer Science and Technology from Huazhong University of Science and Technology in 2020.

-* My research interests are program analysis, software testing and formal methods.
+* My research interests are program analysis, software testing, and formal methods.

 ## Publication